muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * Computations are made on data collected through Sunday at 23:59 UTC (11:59 pm).

-* Changes over a one week period are computed for "an ISO week", from the period Monday at 00:00:00 UTC through Sunday at 23:59:59 UTC.
+* Changes over a one week period are computed for the period Monday at 00:00:00 UTC through Sunday at 23:59:59 UTC.

 * Measures of student engagement with course content identify the number of unique users who completed an activity during a week.

-* Students are included in the count for every activity that they completed during the week.
-Students who completed a specific activity during the week, such as watching a video, are also included in the overall count of active students.
+* Each unique user who engages in one of the categories of activity increases the count for that category by 1.
+A student who completes 10 problems increases the count of students who tried a problem by 1.
+The same student also increases the overall count of active students by 1.

 For information about viewing engagement metrics in edX Insights, see :ref:`Engagement_Content`.